igoogolx/lux/README.md

 This project is using what I'm calling the "FGRT" stack (Flutter, Go, React, TypeScript).

-* React on Flutter?
-Here flutter is not responsible for UI.
-It's more like a launcher: start the core process and open the dashboard in webview.
-* The core (itun2socks) is written in pure Go.
+* The lux-core (itun2socks) is written in pure Go.

 ## Monorepo structure